fa7i3/Danceability-for-Spotify-Songs/README.md

 | Decision Tree | 74.07% |

 ### Conclusion
 To conclude, the Balanced Random Forest Classifier addressed our machine learning questions and predicted the danceability of Spotify songs with an accuracy of 81.99%.
-During the machine learning optimzation phase, it was essential to keep the previously dropped numerical columns (*year* and *duration_ms*) and to scale the data with StandardScaler.
+During the machine learning optimization phase, it was essential to keep the previously dropped numerical columns (*year* and *duration_ms*) and to scale the data with StandardScaler.
 Changing the number of trees in the forest model from 100 to 256 also improved the accuracy of the model.

 ## Database